loda-lang/loda-programs/programs/oeis/list1.md

 * [A079291](http://oeis.org/A079291) ([L06 program](079/A079291.asm)): Squares of Pell numbers.
 * [A079295](http://oeis.org/A079295) ([L03 program](079/A079295.asm)): (D(p)-6)/(12p) where D(p) denotes the denominator of the 2p-th Bernoulli number and p runs through the primes.
 * [A079309](http://oeis.org/A079309) ([L25 program](079/A079309.asm)): a(n) = C(1,1) + C(3,2) + C(5,3) + ... + C(2*n-1,n).
-* [A079314](http://oeis.org/A079314) ([L04 program](079/A079314.asm)): Number of first-quadrant cells (including the two boundaries) born at stage n of the Holladay-Ulam cellular automaton.
-* [A079317](http://oeis.org/A079317) ([L07 program](079/A079317.asm)): Number of ON cells after n generations of cellular automaton on square grid in which cells which share exactly one edge with an ON cell change their state.
 * [A079319](http://oeis.org/A079319) ([L08 program](079/A079319.asm)): a(0) = 1; for n > 1, a(n) = 4*a(n-1) - (2^n-1).
 * [A079326](http://oeis.org/A079326) ([L05 program](079/A079326.asm)): a(n) = the largest number m such that if m monominoes are removed from an n X n square then an L-triomino must remain.
 * [A079343](http://oeis.org/A079343) ([L10 program](079/A079343.asm)): Period 6: repeat [0, 1, 1, 2, 3, 1]; also F(n) mod 4, where F(n) = A000045(n).